Transfer to Franciscan University of Steubenville

 *Although a cumulative GPA of 2.0 meets requirements for graduation at WVNCC, students who do not meet the GPA (or other special) requirements at the transfer institution for admission to this baccalaureate program may not be admitted to the program until they are able to meet those requirements.
 Students should consult with an advisor at the transfer institution early in their program to check on this, and other requirements for admission to the baccalaureate program.

-Important information: If you have ever been convicted of a felony or misdemeanor for any reason, State or National credentialing boards, licensing board and agencies, which require criminal background checks on potential employees and students may deny you employment or placement in certain settings, even if you have completed all academic requirements.
-If you have been convicted of a felony or misdemeanor, please contact the appropriate Program Director or Division Chair.
+Important information: If a student has ever been convicted of a felony or misdemeanor for any reason, State or National credentialing boards, licensing board and agencies, which require criminal background checks on potential employees and students may deny the student employment or placement in certain settings, even if he or she has completed all academic requirements.
+If the student has ever been convicted of a felony or misdemeanor, he or she should contact the appropriate Program Director or Division Chair.

 CIP Code: 240101